-Determine Your Eligibility: The amendment has already made clear which qualifying conditions will be required for an MMJ card.
+- Determine Your Eligibility: The amendment has already made clear which qualifying conditions will be required for an MMJ card.

-Get a Certification from a Physician: Like other states, Mississippi will require you to be certified by a physician before you can get an MMJ card.
+- Get a Certification from a Physician: Like other states, Mississippi will require you to be certified by a physician before you can get an MMJ card.

 1. Determine Your Eligibility

-The MMJ amendment has already outlined certain specific requirements for eligibility into the Mississippi medical marijuana program.
+The MMJ amendment has already outlined certain specific requirements for eligibility into the Mississippi medical marijuana card program.
 In this amendment, 22 qualifying conditions have already been approved.

 Along with having a diagnosis of one of the qualifying conditions described below, you will also need to be 18 years of age or older and be a resident of the state to qualify for the program.